VTech DM221 Review

-The DM221 earned a 6 of 10 for ease of use.
+The DM221 is average for ease of use.
 The inclusion of multiple features often results in products being harder to use.
-This doesn't mean they are difficult, just that they are more complicated than their bare bones counterparts.
+This doesn't mean they are challenging, just that they are more complicated than their bare-bones counterparts.

-To setup the monitor you just need to plug it in and turn it on.
-This monitor has more features than some of the competition which makes it more complicated to use.
-The real problem, however, is the majority of user buttons are on the front of the parent unit which can mean pushing the wrong buttons in the middle of the night.
-The front includes the power, menu, select and volume buttons.
-Within the menu, you can set the sound sensitivity, sound alert, vibrations, nightlight, language and other default settings.
-The options are easy to understand and the menu is easy to navigate, though compared to products with no menu it is more advanced and some might find it harder to program initially than a more basic option.
+You just need to plug it in and turn it on to set up the monitor.
+This monitor has more features than some competitors, making it more complicated to use.
+However, the real problem is that most buttons are on the front of the parent unit, which can mean pushing the wrong buttons in the middle of the night.
+The front includes the power, menu, select, and volume buttons.
+You can set the sound sensitivity, sound alert, vibrations, a nightlight, language, and other default settings within the menu.
+The options are easy to understand, and the menu is easy to navigate, though compared to products with no menu, it is more advanced, and some might find it harder to program initially than a more basic option.

-The DM221 earned a 6 of 10 for range distance between the baby and parent units.
+The DM221 offers an average distance range between the baby and parent units.

 According to the manufacturer, this monitor should have a range of 1000 ft when in a line of sight.
-This isn't that useful of a measurement given you are unlikely to place baby in a field, but it came close to our test results of 1325 ft.
-This monitor started beeping that it was out of range at about 1000 ft, but the sound was still fine.
-The connection got choppy around 1200 ft and the connection was completely lost at 1325 It started beeping around 1000 ft, but the sound was still okay.
+This distance isn't that useful of a measurement given you are unlikely to place a baby in a field, but it came close to our test results of 1325 ft.
+This monitor started beeping out of range at about 1000 ft, but the sound was still fine.
+The connection got choppy around 1200 ft, and the connection was lost entirely at 1325 ft.
+It started beeping around 1000 ft, but the sound was still okay.

 The indoor range stated in the manual is 160 ft.
-We weren't able to get this far from the baby monitor but we did manage about 90 ft through 5 walls.
-We still had a connection at 6 walls but the parent unit started to beep that it was out of range.
+We couldn't get this far from the baby monitor, but we managed about 90 ft through 5 walls.
+We still had a connection at 6 walls, but the parent unit started to beep that it was out of range.
 We lost the signal completely after the 8th wall.
-Ninety feet is probably enough for many homes and this unit would work for most families as long as their home isn't too big.
+Ninety feet is probably enough for many homes, and this unit would work for most families as long as their home isn't too big.
 The best in the review worked past 100 ft and 8-9 walls.

-The DM221 earned a 10 of 10 for battery life with the longest living battery in the group by far.
+The DM221 has one of the longest living batteries in the group by far.

-The DM221 has an adjustable mic sensitivity and sound activation.
-Both features work well and help a monitor stay fairly silent when the baby is silent.
-These features can translate to an easier time falling asleep and staying asleep as long as baby does.
-We think this is really important and sound activation is one of the features BabyGearLab thinks should be at the top of the list for parents that have trouble sleeping.
+The DM221 has adjustable mic sensitivity and sound activation.
+Both features work well and help a monitor stay relatively silent when the baby is silent.
+These features can translate to an easier time falling asleep and staying asleep as long as the baby does.
+We think this is really important, and sound activation is one of the features BabyGearLab believes should be at the top of the list for parents that have trouble sleeping.

-This monitor also has two-way communication with the baby so you can talk to baby from another room.
-Talking to your baby could mean you don't need to go to baby's room.
-Many parents feel this feature is mandatory, though we would just consider it a nice to have.
+This monitor also has two-way communication with the baby so that you can talk to the baby from another room.
+Talking to your baby could mean you don't need to go to the baby's room.
+Many parents feel this feature is mandatory, though we would just consider it a "nice to have."

 This product also has the following features:

-Keep in mind however that the further you get from the monitor the less EMF you are exposed to.
-Placing the baby unit for this product as far from your baby as possible will decrease EMF and the monitor should still pick up every little noise you are hoping to hear.
+However, keep in mind that the further you get from the monitor, the less EMF you are exposed to.
+Placing the baby unit for this product as far from your baby as possible will decrease EMF, and the monitor should still pick up every little noise you are hoping to hear.